chiphamthao/flower-bouquet-builder/README.md

-This is a website where you learn how to create your own bouquet!
+This is a website where you learn how to create your own flower bouquet!

 Columbia University
 User-Interface Design